Meet the Team

 Brenda is also the recipient of the Victoria F. Gelfman Legal Excellence Award, which is awarded by the Maryland States’ Attorney’s Association to only one prosecutor state-wide that displays legal excellence, leadership, and a commitment to community service.

-Brenda received her bachelor’s degree from the University of Pennsylvania and graduated magna cum laude with concentrations in Political Science and Hispanic Studies.
 While in college, Brenda studied abroad in Buenos Aires, Argentina where she studied human rights violations and wrote a thesis on the plight of mothers searching for their missing children following Argentina’s civil war.